polydot2/joseph-mccarthy.github.io/content/devlogs/night-sky-pi/index.md

 ## 30/03/2022

 So today I didn't do much in features or extending the code base to the end goal, as I was playing clean up on my previous cowboy work.
 So tonight I spent the evening unit testing the functions that I have already written which isn't great, I should have written the tests first, and saved the time.
-I was also distracted because I wrote a post about [GitHub Sponsers]({{< ref "/posts/github-sponsers" >}}), which in my opinion is a great way to support open source.
+I was also distracted because I wrote a post about [__GitHub Sponsers__]({{< ref "/posts/github-sponsers" >}}), which in my opinion is a great way to support open source.
 So carrying on with the unit testing of what I had previously done, I'm now up to __53%__ coverage, which is not a bad start.

 For the testing of the time_functions I had to do a little bit of refactoring as I wasn't able to mock the datetime module.
 So I have added ___get_now()__ which only returns the current datetime.